gustavodiasag/clox/NOTES.md

 A Monte Carlo algorithm is a randomized algorithm whose output may be incorrect with a certain probability.

 While the answer returned by a deterministic algorithm is always expected to be correct, this is not the case for these algorithms.
 For decision problems, they are generally classified as either false-biased or true-biased.
 A **false-biased** Monte Carlo algorithm is **always correct when it returns false** and a **true-biased**, **always correct when it returns true**.

+# Floating-point representation

+In the perspective of mostly all machines nowadays, a 64-bit, double-precision, IEEE floating-point number has the following structure:

+- Starting from the right, the first 52 bits are the **fraction**, **mantissa**, or **significand** bits.
+They represent the significant digits of the number, as a binary integer.

+- Next to that are 11 **exponend** bits.
+These tell how far the mantissa is shifted away from the decimal point.

+- The highest bit is the **sign bit**, which indicates whether the number is positive or negative.